Third Phase of CAMH’s Queen Street Redevelopment Project

 Partial Hospital Program

-Inpatient complex mental illness units - all client beds in this building will face therapeutic green space
+Inpatient complex mental illness units - all client beds in this building will have a view of therapeutic green space

 Outreach Service (formerly Telepsychiatry)